 Release Management at the enterprise scale

 Placing the release at the center of the enterprise cadence aligns business priorities with IT operations.
-It balances the complexities of managing large scale enterprises with the ever present need for change and growth.
+It balances the complexities of managing large scale enterprises with the ever-present need for change and growth.
 Unlike other metrics or organizational components, the enterprise release is unique in that both IT and business sides have shared interests in ensuring a release is successful.

 Enterprise release management should focus on the solution delivery to customers, which can be termed the release life cycle.
-This framing offers several benefits, including improved management visibility, control of governance, comprehensive reporting and ability to navigate change.
+This framing offers several benefits, including improved management visibility, control of governance, comprehensive reporting and the ability to navigate change.

 Standardizing a release plan across an enterprise is a tremendous opportunity to enforce governance.
 It allows enterprises to enact governance policies across releases consistently.
 This, along with activity traceability, will allow enterprises to ensure complete governance compliance.